Skeleton Clustering: Dimension-Free Density-based Clustering: Introduction

-To illustrate the limitation of the classical approaches and highlight the effectiveness of skeleton clustering, we conduct a simple simulation in Figure \ref{fig::ex01}.
-It is a $d=200$ dimensional data consisted of five components with non-spherical shapes.
+To illustrate the limitation of the classical approaches and to highlight the effectiveness of skeleton clustering, we conduct a simple simulation in Figure \ref{fig::ex01}.
+It is a $d=200$ dimensional data consisting of five components with non-spherical shapes.
 The actual structure is in $2$-dimensional space as illustrated in Figure \ref{fig::ex01}.
 We add Gaussian noises in other dimensions to make it a $d=200$ dimensional data (see Section~\ref{sec::simulation} for more details).
-Traditional $k$-means and spectral clustering fail to find the five components, and mean shift algorithm cannot form clusters due to the high dimensionality of the data.
+Traditional $k$-means and spectral clustering fail to find the five components and the mean shift algorithm cannot form clusters due to the high dimensionality of the data.
 However, our proposed method (bottom-right panel) can successfully recover the underlying five components.

 \emph{Outline.} In section \ref{sec::clustering}, we describe the skeleton clustering framework.
 In section \ref{sec::construction}, we introduce similarity measures that can be utilized in the skeleton clustering framework.
-In section \ref{sec::theory}, we prove the consistency of the sample similarity measures.
-In section \ref{sec::simulation}, we present some simulation results for skeleton clustering.
-In section \ref{sec::real}, we test the performance of skeleton clustering on real data.
-In section \ref{sec::conclusion}, we conclude the paper and points some directions for future research.
+In section \ref{sec::theory}, we provide some consistency results of the sample similarity measures and the clustering performance guarantee.
+In section \ref{sec::simulation}, we present simulation results to demonstrate the effectiveness of skeleton clustering in dealing with different data scenarios and to guide some choices in the framework for applications.
+In section \ref{sec::real}, we test the performance of skeleton clustering on real datasets.
+In section \ref{sec::conclusion}, we conclude the paper and point out some directions for future research.